microsoft/BuildTourHack/stories/2/223_AppServices.md

 Our research has found a starting point for the App Service idea [here](https://docs.microsoft.com/en-us/windows/uwp/launch-resume/how-to-create-and-consume-an-app-service).
-You will need to modify this code to enable bi-directional communication betweem the UWP XAML UI and the WPF application code.
+You will need to modify this code to enable bi-directional communication between the UWP Xaml ui and the WPF application code.

-We also found some [sample code](https://github.com/Microsoft/Windows-universal-samples/blob/master/Samples/AppServices).
+We also found some App Service sample code [here](https://github.com/Microsoft/Windows-universal-samples/blob/master/Samples/AppServices).

 ## Prerequisites